allieum/DLO-138/README.md

 # TODO
+- modify signal color w/ palette (try gradient over time [easier] and space [harder])
+- look into what it would take to increase sampling rate
-- try to include dependencies & create a Makefile that can do a self-contained build
+- try to include dependencies & create a Makefile that can do a self-contained build?

 # DLO-138
 An open source firmware for DSO-138 Oscilloscope.